MicrosoftDocs/learn/learn-pr/azure/javascript-deploy-expressjs-app-service-with-database/includes/introduction.md

-In this Learn module, you'll migrate a web app with MongoDB to Azure.
+In this Learn module, you'll integrate a web app with MongoDB and deploy to Azure.
 Azure CosmosDB API for MongoDB provides a MongoDB compatible layer.
 You can use your favorite npm client packages for MongoDB and store your data on Azure.

 ## Example scenario